eclipse-sdv-blueprints/companion-application/develop-seat-adjuster.md

 velocitas exec deployment-kanto deploy-vehicleapp
 ```

-You can now test the application by interacting with it through the local MQTT broker.
+You can now test the application by interacting with it through the MQTT broker from the Eclipse Kanto runtime.
-To send and receive MQTT messages, use the VSMQTT plugin with a cloud icon
-in the left side of the VSCode instance connected to the DevContainer.
 We do not get into details for the topics and messages here since we will run the application in Eclipse Leda again later in this guide.

 Once you finish the application testing and development, you can shutdown the runtime with: